This post contains affiliate links. At no additional cost to you, I may earn a commission if you click through and make a purchase. Learn more.

 Spoiler alert: it’s a fine vintage lens.
-But you need more information than that.
-Luckily, this comprehensive review is full of it.
-And if it makes you want to pick one up for yourself, you can check their availability on eBay or at KEH Camera.
+But you’re going to have to read on to find out why.
+And if doing so makes you want to pick one up for yourself, you can check their availability on eBay or at KEH Camera.

 History of the Konica Hexanon AR 50mm f1.7